zukaishi/english_reflect/Invent_and_Wander/README.md

 "He was aware that it would be scary at fist because those who signed up for Prime would be the heaviest users of shipping.
 "What happens when you offer a free all-you-can-really say as many prawns as your can eat?"
 But eventually Amazon Prime led to the combination of a loyalty program and a convenience for customers as well as a huge source of customer data.

+The greatest and most serendipitous innovation Bezos made was the creation of Amazon Web Services.
+The initial ideas--which included a software layer known as Elastic Computer Cloud and hosting operation known as Simple Storage Service--bubbled up from inside the company.
+Eventually a variety of related ideas came together in a memo that proposed the creation of a service that would "enable developers and companies to use Web Services to build sophisticated and scalable applications."